-Were you or a loved one involved in a serious MVA or “motor vehicle accident?”
-What caused the wreck?
-Is the insurance company or the insurance adjuster for the other side challenging how much the medical bills were?
-Do you feel like you’re being treated fairly in your auto accident claim in Rock Hill SC?
+Were you or a loved one involved in a serious MVA or motor vehicle accident in Rock Hill or York County SC?
+Is the insurance company or the insurance adjuster challenging your medical bills or lost wages?

-Motorcycle wrecks and Trucking Accidents or other types of MVA “Motor Vehicle Accidents” occur every day in South Carolina.
+Motorcycle wrecks and trucking accidents or other types of accidents occur every day in South Carolina.
 Some are minor fender-benders.
-Other accidents result in long-term and life-changing circumstances.

 Our goal is to make you whole.
 We spend a good amount of time and effort in analyzing our client and their life, visualizing who they were one minute before the accident.